tale-toul/OCP4AzureIPI/README.md

 * **outbound_type**.- Defines the networking method that cluster nodes use to connect to the Internet (outbound traffic).

+    Possible values:

-    Possible values: __LoadBalancer__, the installer will create a load balancer with outbound rules, even if the cluster scope is private; and __UserDefinedRouting__, the outbound rules in the load balancer will not be created and the user must provide the outbound configuration, in this project terraform creates a NAT gateway".
+    * __LoadBalancer__, the installer creates a load balancer with outbound rules, even if the cluster scope is private

+    * __UserDefinedRouting__, the outbound rules in the load balancer are not be created and the user must provide the outbound configuration, in this repository terraform creates a NAT gateway".

     Default value:_LoadBalancer_.